mavlink/qgc-user-guide/en/PlanView/PlanView.md

 ## Planned Home Position {#planned_home}

-The *Planned Home* shown in *Plan View* is used to set the approximate start point when planning a mission (i.e. when a vehicle may not even be connected to a vehicle).
+The *Planned Home* shown in *Plan View* is used to set the approximate start point when planning a mission (i.e. when a vehicle may not even be connected to QGC).
 It is used by QGC to estimate mission times and to draw waypoint lines.

 ![Planned Home Position](../../assets/plan/mission/mission_settings_planned_home.jpg)